Optimal Stopping with a Predicted Prior: Missing Proofs for Hardness

 where the second factor is the conditional probability of realizing $\bm{x}_{1:t}$ given $\max \bm{x}_{1:t} = \ell$.
 This is invariant for all $k$ with $\ell \le k \le K$ by \Cref{lem:hardness-posterior}.
 The same holds for the denominator.
 Hence, the ratio is invariant. \end{proof}

 Given any algorithm $\mathcal{A}$, whose index of accepted value is $\stoptime$, we construct a minor-oblivious algorithm $\mathcal{A}'$ with conditional acceptance probabilities

-That is, the probability of accepting a \bestsofar value $x_t = \ell$ equals the probability that $\mathcal{A}$ accepts at time $t$, conditioned on 1) $x_t = \ell$; 2) $x_t$ is \bestsofar; and 3) $\mathcal{A}$ rejects the first $t-1$ values.
+That is, the probability of accepting a record $x_t = \ell$ equals the probability that $\mathcal{A}$ accepts at time $t$, conditioned on 1) $x_t = \ell$; 2) $x_t$ is the record; and 3) $\mathcal{A}$ rejects the first $t-1$ values.
 By \Cref{lem:stopping-prob-invariance}, we may define this conditional probability with respect to prior $F_K$ without loss of generality.

 Finally, we show that algorithm $\mathcal{A}'$ accepts the maximum value with the same probability as $\mathcal{A}$.
 Let $\stoptime'$ be the index of the accepted value by algorithm $\mathcal{A}'$.
 For any prior $F_k$, observe that